 CONFLICT-ACTIVE PHASE: cell loss (necrosis) of bronchial muscle tissue (controlled from the cerebral medulla) and, proportional to the degree of conflict activity, increasing paralysis of the bronchial muscles (controlled from the motor cortex).
 The paralysis causes breathing difficulties, explicitly, difficulties inhaling – exhaling is extended because of the reduced function of the bronchial muscles that control inhaling.

 HEALING PHASE: During the healing phase the bronchial muscles are reconstructed.
-The paralysis reaches into PCL-A. The Epileptoid Crisis presents as coughing fits with bronchial spasm and convulsions, equivalent to a focal seizure (codeine-containing medication suppresses the coughing; like morphine, codeine is an opium derivative).
+The paralysis reaches into PCL-A. The Epileptoid Crisis presents as coughing fits with bronchial spasms and convulsions, equivalent to a focal seizure (codeine-containing medication suppresses the coughing; like morphine, codeine is an opium derivative).
 The cough is dry, if the Biological Special Program involves only to the bronchial muscles.
 However, often the conflict affects both the bronchial muscles and the bronchial mucosa, which has the advantage that the combined Epileptoid Crises facilitate a faster expelling of mucus from the bronchi.
 This condition is referred to as “spastic bronchitis”.
 Whooping cough (pertussis) is also such a combined healing process (see also whooping cough related to the laryngeal muscles).
 In PCL-B, the function of the bronchial muscles returns to normal.

 Recurring symptoms or an “allergy cough” are brought on by conflict relapses triggered by setting on a track that was established when the original conflict took place (see allergies).